What is a Pooled Trust or (d)(4)(c) Trust?

 How May The Trust Funds May Be Used?

-Nursing Home or Assisted Living private room rate differentials
+- Nursing Home or Assisted Living private room rate differential

-Events, Travel, Trips to see family or enhance quality of life
+- Events, Travel, Trips to see family or enhance the quality of life

 How Can the Trust Funds Not Be Used?